Thor Industries: 2013–present: Acquisitions of Jayco and Hymer

 In June 2013, Thor purchased the production site in Wakarusa, Indiana that formerly housed the manufacturing operations of Navistar International.
 It later acquired the former Monaco Coach facility in Wakarusa and combined the two to create the Wakarusa Production Campus.
 In August 2013 then-COO Bob Martin took over as CEO of the company with Peter Orthwein moving to chairman.
 It also acquired the assets of Livin Lite RV's in 2013, as well as Bison Coach, a manufacturer of horse trailers that have RV-style living quarters.

-Thor acquired of K-Z Inc., a manufacturer of primarily travel trailers based in Shipshewana, Indiana, in 2014.
+Thor acquired K-Z Inc., a manufacturer of primarily travel trailers based in Shipshewana, Indiana, in 2014.
 In January 2015, Thor's Heartland subsidiary acquired the RV company, Cruiser RV, and the luxury fifth wheel manufacturer, DRV.
 In May of that year, Thor purchased Postle Aluminum, a provider of aluminum components that were already in frequent use by Thor and its subsidiaries.

 In July 2016, Thor acquired Jayco for $576 million.
 Jayco, based in Middlebury, Indiana, had been the largest privately owned RV maker in the world prior to the sale.
 Jayco's subsidiares (including Starcraft RV, Highland Ridge, and Entegra Coach) also came under the Thor umbrella.
 In September 2018, it was announced that Thor had agreed to purchase Hymer, a German manufacturer of RVs, in a deal worth $2.45 billion in the largest acquisition in the company's history.
 Hymer is the largest RV manufacturer in Europe.
 As a result of the deal, Thor Industries became the largest RV manufacturer in the world.
 The sale was officially finalized in February 2019.

 In December 2020, the company acquired the manufacturer of luxury recreational vehicles Tiffin Motorhomes for $300 Mln.